Carson Fox: Collections

 Fox's work is included in a number of prominent museum collections around the world, including the Museum of Arts and Design (New York), the Jersey City Museum, the Pennsylvania Academy of Fine Arts Museum, Novosibirsk State Art Museum, Russia, and the Royal Museum of Belgium, among others.

-Corporate collections include Eaton Corporation (*9),Catamaran Corporation, and Kirkland and Ellis, LLP.
+Corporate collections include Eaton Corporation ,Catamaran Corporation, and Kirkland and Ellis, LLP.

-Work

-Sculpture
+Sculptures

-Carson Fox's current practice centers on the creation of resin sculptural works that examine the tensions between nature and artifice, the awe of visual spectacle, and humanity's desire to bridle nature and time.
+Fox's current practice centers on the creation of resin sculptural works that examine the tensions between nature and artifice, the awe of visual spectacle, and humanity's desire to bridle nature and time.

 Recent work can be categorized as flower, tree, sea, and rock forms.
 With nature as her subject, Fox contemplates humanity's relationship to the physical world in a profound, symbolic way that speaks to both personal and societal associations.
 The sculptures are intensely labored, composed of multiple parts of pigmented and cast resin the artist assembles and carves.
-David McFadden, former chief curator of the Museum of Arts and Design in New York, wrote of her work, "Fox invites the viewer into a world that teeters precariously between the real and the unreal, the beautiful and the unsettling."
+David McFadden, former chief curator of the Museum of Arts and Design in New York, wrote: "Fox invites the viewer into a world that teeters precariously between the real and the unreal, the beautiful and the unsettling."

-In 2011, Carson Fox presented a solo show at The New Britain Museum of American Art, titled "Bi-Polar."
+In 2011, Fox presented a solo show at The New Britain Museum of American Art, titled "Bi-Polar".